 Ryan Locante has been with School on Wheels since 2009.
 As Operations Coordinator, Ryan is responsible for all operations functions, including utilization of technology in our program.

 Beth Romero spent 9 years in the elementary classroom and conducted an action research study entitled Using Computers at the Skid Row Learning Center for her recently received MAED, Curriculum & Instruction.

 Have you ever asked your student to summarize what he/she just read and been met with a blank stare?
 Translating reading into comprehension is a difficult skill that requires the use of multiple strategies to succeed.
 We partnered with Denise Burgher, a former high school English teacher in South LA, to provide this online workshop opportunity for School on Wheels tutors.
 Denise covers an introduction to effective reading strategies for all ages.

 Being a volunteer tutor is a rewarding experience, but what do you do when you hit a roadblock with your student?
 Even his or her report card or Individualized Instruction Program (IEP) can be quite difficult to navigate.
 School on Wheels is providing a unique and personalized workshop to help you through difficult situations while tailoring your sessions to your student’s needs.

-This workshop served as a question and answer session for tutors seeking assistance in helping their student.
-We shared ideas, strategies, methods and accommodations for students in varying grades and with a variety of needs — academic or behavioral.
+This workshop serves as a question and answer session for tutors seeking assistance in helping their student.
+We discuss the differences between elementary, middle, and high school grading systems.
+Many of our students have mild to moderate learning disabilities, so we also spend some time learning how to quickly decode their IEP and help you target your student’s weakest areas.
+We share ideas, strategies, methods and accommodations for students in varying grades and with a variety of needs — academic or behavioral.

 About the Host: